jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Chapter 9—Spreading the Technological Soil
 Chapter 10—Planting, Building, and Playing The New Game Chapter 11—Back to Natural
+Chapter 12—Extremes Are Not Natural
+Chapter 13—Moderation Is Natural
+Chapter 13—The Coach
-Chapter 12—Vignettes
+Chapter 15—Vignettes
-Chapter 13—Epilogue
+Chapter 16—Epilogue
-Chapter 14—Personal
+Chapter 15—Personal

 ## Preface